hudson155/kairo/kairo-darb/README.md

 In the example above, the first character "C" maps to 1100 in binary, which represents `true, true, false, false`.
 The second character "8" maps to 1000 in binary, which represents `true, false, false, false`.
 However, since there are only 5 booleans in the list (indicated by the prefix), we ignore the trailing booleans.

+## Usage

+This feature is not currently intended to be a direct dependency.